-CTD casts up to 3,000-meters will be conducted in Shelikof Strait and at mooring sites.
+CTD casts up to 6,000 meters depths are conducted at all mooring sites and along historical transects.
 The instrument package contains dual temperature and salinity sensors, light meter, fluorometer, spectrophotometer, pinger, and altimeter.
 CTD profiler casts are spaced 10-20 kilometers apart on transects.
 Ten-liter Niskin water bottles are tripped to provide nutrient and phytoplankton samples.
 Mooring deployments and CTD profiler casts are linked because the mooring sites are important sampling nodes in CTD transects, and mooring time series are calibrated by CTD profiler cast data.